The right option for you

 The BFA Design is a four-year pre-professional degree leading to a variety of careers in advertising, publication, fashion, sports, entertainment and film design, among others.
 Design education at Roski is based on the premise that all designers are also artists and makers, so first-year foundation courses include drawing and illustration and experience with a wide array of artistic media, along with skills-based workshops in 2D and 3D design-specific media.
 Design coursework is complemented by a series of critical theory seminars, professional design internships, international design study tours, a senior thesis as well as a minor in business, advertising, marketing, entrepreneurship or communication.

-Advanced design students who are making exceptional progress may apply for the BFA/MFA Design progressive degree in their junior year.
+Advanced design students who are making exceptional progress may be invited to apply for the BFA/MFA Design progressive degree in their junior year.
 If admitted, a student can complete the BFA degree and start taking graduate level design courses in their senior year, eliminating the need for a formal graduate application and reducing the time to the professional degree.

 The BA Art is a liberal arts degree and features more of a variety of courses from across the university.
 The choice of art and design courses is very much student-driven, and is ideal for students who want to combine their interests in art or design with a minor or double major in a related or complementary field, such as business, neuroscience or game design/animation.
 In addition to USC’s GE requirements, three semesters of a foreign language are required.
 Learn more about your options in the art programs at USC Roski here.